alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 Fees are charged annually using a banding system based on the number of notifications you submit.
 Customers are provided with an early estimate in the financial year, followed by an invoice once all the information for the year is available.

+[SME question: How are vustomer's provided with the estimate?]

 Number of estimated notifications 	| Annual fee (£) -|-